Robert Wiene

 Robert Wiene (/de/; 27 April 1873 – 17 July 1938) was a German film director, screenwriter and producer, active during the silent era.
 He is widely-known for directing the landmark 1920 film The Cabinet of Dr. Caligari and a succession of other expressionist films.
 Wiene also directed a variety of other films of varying styles and genres.
 Following the Nazi rise to power in Germany, Wiene, who was of Jewish descent, fled into exile.

 Biography

 Early life

 Robert Wiene was born in Breslau, in the German Province of Silesia (now the city of Wrocław in Poland), as the elder son of the successful theatre actor Karl Wiene.
 His younger brother Conrad also became an actor.
 Wiene spent his childhood in various cities throughout Central and Western Europe, including Vienna, Stuttgart, Dresden and Prague.

-Prior to his directing career, Wiene at studied law at the University of Berlin and, from 1895, at the University of Vienna.
+Prior to his directing career, Wiene had studied law at the University of Berlin and, from 1895, at the University of Vienna.
 He practiced law in Weimar until 1908, when he moved back to Vienna to manage a theatre company.
 During this time, he also acted, in small parts on the stage.